sergiudm/sergiudm.github.io/content/post/RWKV2/index.md

 Note that the AFT-Full architecture cannot be unfolded into a RNN, since the position bias $w_{t,j}$ is not independent of $t$.
 And the computation cost is still $O(n)^2$.

 # RWKV v4
 Finally, we are ready to see the RWKV v4 architecture.
-The RWKV v4 architecture starts with the AFT-Full architecture,
+The RWKV v4 architecture looks similar to AFT-Full, but with a few key differences:

+1. The position bias $w_{t,j}$ is replaced with a learnable "pair-wise position bias" $\mathbf{w}_{t,j} \in \mathbb{R}^{d}$, which is a vector instead of a scalar.
+This allows the model to learn more complex relationships between the tokens in the sequence.